ripmarkus/EchoVault-Frontend/documentation/structure.md

 2. **ES6 Modules**: Use import/export for module management
 3. **Folder Organization**: Group related functionality in subdirectories
 4. **Naming Conventions**: Use descriptive names that reflect functionality
+5. **Image File Structure**: Place images in imgs in a subfolder with the same name as the html page

 ### Recommended Package Structure